Ignite-Laboratories/Enigmaneering/enigma0/solution2/E0S2 - Neural Muting.md

         time.Sleep(time.Second * 2)
     }

 Every two seconds the printer's `Muted` field is toggled between high and low.
-Here, the neuron can directly be _suppressed_ and _unsuppressed_ from activation without affecting its operation.
+The neuron can be directly _suppressed_ and _unsuppressed_ from activation without affecting its operation - called neural _muting_.
 This allows neurons to lie _dormant_ until another system un-suppresses it, and demonstrates the beginnings of intra-neural _signaling_.